Where Do I Donate/Re-Home/Recycle?

 Mascara Wands: old clean wands, don’t buy new per their request: Wands for Wildlife.
 You pay for the shipping.

-*Update 05/28/19: Due to popularity, Wands for Wildlife is scaling back to only accept wands in October and February.
+*Due to popularity, Wands for Wildlife only accepts wands in particular months.
 Store them up!

 Mail: Unsubscribe yourself at https://www.catalogchoice.org/